parth-cprime/platform360-templates/P360-43/README.md

 - Data Sensitivity: internal

 ## Generated Files
-- The entry point of our application:
+- Here is a basic implementation of your requirements.
+We will create two react components: one for the dashboard and another for the feedback form.
-- src/App.js
+- export default Dashboard;
-- We will need an authentication context to manage our JWT:
-- src/components/PrivateRoute.js
+- export default FeedbackForm;

 ## Prompt
 ```